Drug Crimes We aggressively fight a system designed to convict you.

 Both trafficking and aggravated trafficking can be charged under O.R.C.
 2925.03.
 Aggravated trafficking, the more serious charge of the two, can be charged when Schedule I or II substances are involved.
 Penalties for these crimes can vary, but both are serious felonies that can result in lengthy prison time.

-The same can be said for funding of drug or marijuana trafficking (O.R.C.
-2925.05).
-In these cases, it is suspected that the accused provided money or property to someone else so that the recipient could then purchase or obtain a controlled substance for the purpose of drug cultivation, manufacture, or sale.
 This is considered a first-degree felony when Schedule I and II drugs are involved, a second-degree felony when lower scheduled drugs are involved, and a third-degree felony when marijuana is involved.
-A conviction in these trafficking cases can result in lengthy prison sentences, drivers' license suspension, notification of professional boards, and hefty fines.
+A conviction in these trafficking cases can result in lengthy prison sentences, driver’s license suspension, notification of professional boards, and hefty fines.

-Penalties for Drug Crimes
+What Are the Penalties for Drug Crimes in Ohio?

-As discussed above, each drug charge comes with its own unique considerations concerning the controlled substance involved, the volume of the controlled substance, and other variables.
+Each drug charge comes with its own unique considerations concerning the controlled substance involved, the volume of the controlled substance, and other variables.
 These factors will determine the seriousness of the charge and the possible penalties if a conviction is reached.

 What can be anticipated, however, is the fact that these cases are taken seriously by both the state and federal governments and, in some cases, can result in mandatory prison time.
-Offenses involving even low quantities of heroin, cocaine, and meth, for example, can come with mandatory prison time-- even for first-time offenders.
+Offenses involving even low quantities of heroin, cocaine, and meth, for example, can come with mandatory prison time– even for first-time offenders.

 That is why it is so critical to retain trusted, seasoned counsel in these matters.
-As former prosecutors, our team is well-versed in the nature of these cases on both the state and federal level and the measures that can be taken to protect our clients both in and outside the courtroom.
+As former prosecutors, our team is well-versed in the nature of these cases on both the state and federal levels and the measures that can be taken to protect our clients both in and outside the courtroom.

 Take the first step toward safeguarding your future.
 Contact our firm to request a free, confidential phone consultation with our proven legal advocates today.